 It happens all the time: An organization achieves good, consistent organic growth, but despite everyone’s best efforts, never really takes off.

 Perhaps you’ve watched in frustration as one of your competitors experiences rapid ‘hockey-stick’ acceleration and shifts to a whole new level, while for you, growth remains a doggedly gradual incline, with each year just a little better than the last.

-Whether it’s failing in the transition from a $300k business to $1m+; $10m to $100m, or from $1bn to $5bn, the problem with scaling rarely lies with the underlying business model, or the products or services offered, or the economy.
+Whether it’s failing in the transition from a $300k organization to $1m+; $10m to $100m, or from $1bn to $5bn, the problem with scaling rarely lies with the underlying structure of the organization, or the products or services offered, or even the economy.

-No, for most organizations that try to scale but fail, the bottleneck is usually the person at the top – the founder/owner or CEO.
-Here are the top three reasons why this failure to scale happens:
+No, for most organizations that try to scale but fail, the bottleneck is usually the person at the top – the founder/owner or CEO (or Madame Chairperson, or Managing Director - whatever your phrase is for the MSE- Most Senior Executive).

 1. You can’t help making it all about you.

-To scale, the founder/owner needs to ‘release’ the business – allow it to become an entity in its own right – an organization with its own needs, demands and rights, an organization which the founder/owner serves, rather than the other way ’round.
+To scale, the founder/owner needs to ‘release’ the organization – allow it to become an entity in its own right – an entity with its own needs, demands and rights, an organization which the founder/owner serves, rather than the other way ’round.

 2. You blow up systems and processes.